cpx-appdev/git-init/cheatsheet.md

 ## $ git diff
   Shows all local changes for already tracked files in your repositoy in detail

+## $ difftool --dir-diff
+  Start configured diff tool and showing all changes in tree view like mode

 ## $ git add <file path>
   Add changes (incl. deleting and adding) on the specified file